 The Object of My Affection

-The Object of My Affection is a 1998 American romantic comedy-drama film directed by Nicholas Hytner and starring Jennifer Aniston and Paul Rudd.
-The film was adapted from the novel of the same name by Stephen McCauley and the screenplay was written by Wendy Wasserstein.
-The story concerns a pregnant New York social worker who develops romantic feelings for her gay new friend and decides to raise her child with him, and the complications that ensue.
+The Object of My Affection is a 1998 American romantic comedy-drama film directed by Nicholas Hytner, and starring Jennifer Aniston and Paul Rudd alongside Alan Alda, Nigel Hawthorne, John Pankow, and Tim Daly.
+The film was adapted from novel of the same name by Stephen McCauley and the screenplay was written by Wendy Wasserstein.
+The story focuses on a New York social worker who, after becoming pregnant by her boyfriend, develops romantic feelings for her new gay flatmate and decides she would rather raise her child with him.

 Plot